openstack/kolla/docs/integration-guide.md

-    DESIGNATE_API_SERVICE_PORT=<9001> - The port of the Designate API DESIGNATE_MDNS_PORT=<5354> - The port of the Designate MiniDNS server acting as master server DESIGNATE_DNS_PORT=<53> - The port of the Designate-backed DNS slaves that are used by the world DESIGNATE_INITDB=<true|false> - Configures if the database should be created and initialised DESIGNATE_ALLOW_RECURSION=<true|false> - Configure a recursive nameserver
+    DESIGNATE_API_SERVICE_PORT=<9001> - The port of the Designate API DESIGNATE_MDNS_PORT=<5354> - The port of the Designate MiniDNS server acting as master server DESIGNATE_DNS_PORT=<53> - The port of the Designate-backed DNS slaves that are used by the world DESIGNATE_ALLOW_RECURSION=<true|false> - Configure a recursive nameserver
     DESIGNATE_DEFAULT_POOL_NS_RECORD=<ns1.example.org.> - Name of server used to generate NS records DESIGNATE_SINK_NOVA_DOMAIN_NAME=<nova.example.org.> - Name of domain used to create records from Nova notifications